 The Department's business planning framework includes the identification, documentation and regular monitoring of risk and mitigation strategies.

-The Executive Committee is chaired by the Secretary and comprises Deputy Secretaries and First Assistant Secretaries.
+The Executive Committee is chaired by members on a rotating basis and comprises the Secretary, Deputy Secretaries, First Assistant Secretaries and the Chief Risk Officer.
 The Committee provides advice to the Secretary on the operations of the Department, including:

 - strategic direction

 - capability and talent management

 - risk management

 Business continuity planning

 The Department has a Business Continuity Plan which outlines policies, procedures and responsibilities to ensure key business activities continue in the event business is interrupted.
 The Plan is regularly reviewed, tested and updated, especially to incorporate lessons learnt.

 The Audit Committee provides independent advice and assurance to the Secretary on the appropriateness of financial and performance reporting, the system of risk oversight and management, and internal controls.
 Membership of the Audit Committee comprises both external and internal members with an independent Chair.